MomoEkyc/ios/README.md

 var sessionStateJob: AnyCancellable? = nil let session = momoEkyc.launch(token: "", options: options)
 sessionStateJob = momoEkyc.sessionState.$value.sink(receiveValue: { sessionState  in
     if sessionState?.uuid == session.uuid {
         self.observeState(sessionState!)
     }
 })

 private func observeState(_ sessionState: MomoEKYC.Session) {
     switch session.state {
 	case .starting:
 	    // The SDK initializing
 	case .connecting:
-		// TBU
+	    // The SDK connecting
 	case .connected:
 	    // The SDK has connected, and the MoMo EKYC user interface will now be displayed.
 You should hide
-		// any progress indication at this point. case let .processing(progress):
+	    // any progress indication at this point. case .processing(let progress, let message):
 	    // The SDK will update your app with the progress of scan
-		// This will be called multiple times as the progress updates. case let .success(result):
+	    // This will be called multiple times as the progress updates. let process = process
+	    let message = message
+	case .success(let result):
 	    // The user was successfully verified and the data has been validated.
-		// You can access the following properties: let imageData: String = result.data // base64|encrypted_data
-	case let .failure(errorCode, errorMessage):
+	    // You can access the following properties: let data = result as?
+String ?? ""// base64|encrypted_data for face flow case .failure(let errorCode, let errorMessage):
 	    // The user was not successfully verified, as their identity could not be verified,
 	    // or there was another issue with their verification.
-		// You can access the following properties: let reason: FailureReason = result.reason // A reason of why the claim failed
+	    // You can access the following properties: let errorCode = errorCode
+	    let errorMessage = errorMessage // A reason of why the process failed case .canceled:
-		// TBU
-	case .canceled:
 	    // Either:
-		//
 	    // (a) The user canceled MoMo EKYC by pressing the back button, or sending the
-		// app to the background (canceler will be .user), or
-		//
-		// (b) You canceled MoMo EKYC by calling cancel() on the SDK (canceler will be .integration) - see cancelation below. case let .error(error):
+	    // (b) You canceled MoMo EKYC by calling cancel() on the SDK case .error(let error):
 	    // The user was not successfully verified due to an error (e.g. exception)
-		// along with an `Error` with more information about the error (NSError in Objective-C).
+	    // along with an `Error` with more information about the error (NSError).
 	    // It will be called once, or never.
     }
 }
 ```